-The following alternatives are available for the uninterrupted display of information or directly, without a delay (however, this only applies to the LC display): By pressing the del key the sensor readings are displayed directly.
-By pressing the ">" key, time and date are displayed.
-The switch positions of the sockets are displayed by pressing the "<" key.
-Press the enter key to return to the rolling (alternating) display.
+The following alternatives are available for the uninterrupted display of information or directly, without a delay: By pressing a number key from 1 - 8 you select the corresponding measurement- and control module whose data is then shown directly on the display.
+By pressing the "," key, time and date are displayed.
+The switch positions of the sockets are displayed by pressing the "0" key.
+Press the Enter key to return to the rolling (alternating) display.